The lasting legacy of ISIS' war in Mosul

 The jihadi is blackened and bloated from days in the scorching sun.
 There are several more rotting corpses scattered in the rubble.

-This is what is left of ISIS's prize city in Iraq -- festering dead, a few hundred yards of territory, and about 200 diehard militants awaiting a final standoff.
+This is what is left of ISIS' prize city in Iraq -- festering dead, a few hundred yards of territory and about 200 diehard militants awaiting a final standoff.

 Divisions remain strong